 Top Software Developers Shared How They Came Up With Profitable SaaS Ideas

 The way to get profitable startup idea is not to try to think of startup ideas (including SaaS development).
 It's to look for problems, preferably problems you have yourself.
 In fact, for many entrepreneurs, successful business ideas start out as solutions designed to address a challenge they face personally.
-Solving the problem that frustrates you - may be one of the best ways of finding an idea for your startup.
-Look at these software developers who acted accordingly before they found success.
+Solving the problem that frustrates you may be one of the best ways of finding an idea for your startup.
+Look at these software developers who turned their problem into success.

 #1 THE STORY OF CHRIS NAGELE: "It was just a big pain and I didn’t want to do it"

 From where did the idea for Beanstalk startup come to Chris?
-He needed to solve his own pain.
+He needed to deal with his own pain.